 A sociologist’s ability to form and defend an argument, regardless of personal opinions, could be helpful for a career in marketing.
 Sociology graduates would also be well suited to jobs in the Civil Service and politics.

-With further training and qualifications they could do:
+With further training and qualifications they could succeed in the following professions:

 - work with charities